escapin/ElectionManager/README.md

 * node.js and npm (tested on v6.11.2 LTS and v3.10.10, respectively)
 * python (tested on v.2.7.12)
 * nginx (tested on v1.10)
-* git and wget (only for downloading the proper files and library)
+* git and wget (only for downloading the proper files and libraries)
 * Java JDK (tested on openjdk-9).